|Economic Resilience||Very High Risk|

 We base our economic risk score for Brazil on our assessment of economic resilience, economic imbalances, and credit risk in the economy, all of which our criteria define.

 Real estate prices.
 House prices have been declining since 2014 due to recession, and we expect their recovery to take longer due to the virus-induced economic contraction.
 The share of mortgages as a percentage of total loans rose during the past few years, as banks focused on low-risk products.
-However, mortgages only account for about 18% of total lending as of March 30, 2021.
+However, mortgages account for 18% of total lending as of April 2020.
 On the other hand, we don't expect asset quality of mortgages to deteriorate because underwriting standards have been adequate over the past few years.
-LTVs averaged 57% as of December 31, 2020, with a very limited presence of home equity loans and no subprime lending.
-In addition, Caixa Economica Federal (Caixa; BB-/Stable/B) holds about 40% of total mortgages.
+LTVs have averaged 61.8% as of June 2019, with a very limited presence of home equity loans and no subprime lending.
+In addition, Caixa Economica Federal (Caixa; BB-/Stable/B) holds 73.25% of total mortgages as of December 2019.